wehlutyk/thesis/content/3-gistr-4-results.md

 The regression is computed using the Statsmodels statistics library for Python, which implements robust M-estimation using Huber's T norm [@huber_robust_1981] with a default parameter of 1.345.
 ]

+![Size correlation between nearest-neighbour insertion and deletion chunks at different distances.
+The bottom subplots show the robust regressions for couples of insertion-deletion chunks separated by a given value of $r$.
+The text at the top of each subplot indicates the number of insertion-deletion couples that the subplot represents.
+The top plot shows the values of the regression slopes aligned to the bottom subplots, with 95% regression confidence intervals and star-coded significance levels (*** for $p < .001$, ** for $p < .01$, * for $p < .05$ and nothing otherwise).
+](images/gistr-computed/exp_3/insdel_distance_size.png){#fig:gistr-insdel-correlations}

 @Fig:gistr-insdel-correlations shows the robust regressions and the estimated correlation function for $r \in \{ -5, ..., 5 \}$ (outside of which there was always less than 10 insertion-deletion couples).
 The plot shows three important points.
 First, the vast majority of nearest neighbours insertion and deletion chunks face each other ($r = 0$), and their sizes significantly correlate.